ndrymes/graphQl-node/README.md

 - Make a copy of the .env.sample file and rename to .env
 - Start the app using
   - `npm run dev` for development
-  - `npm run prod` for production
+  - `npm run start` for production

 # Demo

 The app is hosted on heroku.
-The base url is <a href="https://tranquil-hamlet-81728.herokuapp.com">https://tranquil-hamlet-81728.herokuapp.com</a>.
+The base url is <a href="https://blooming-springs-54358.herokuapp.com">https://blooming-springs-54358.herokuapp.com</a>.
 The default endpoint is an health check endpoint that returns a success response.

 ## API